cschladetsch/RpnConversionAndIntegrator/Readme.md

 Uses best practice C++20.
 The code is simple and well structured, and avoid long functions and high cyclomatic complexity.
 Uses `std::views` and other C++20 libraries to do this.

 This is a non-trivial task.
-Extensive test cases are not provded.
+Extensive test cases are provided in the [Tests](Tests) folder.

 Uses `std::copy` and `std::transform` to reduce use of troublesome loop statements.
 I should write a paper called "The problem with Loop Statements in C++".